XRoar Dragon Emulator Manual

 XRoar will make use of attached joysticks, but can also emulate them with the cursor keys and Left Alt.
 Press Ctrl+J to cycle through three emulation modes: No joystick emulation (default), Right joystick, Left joystick.
 See Joysticks.

 This manual details the options available for configuring XRoar.
 Each option can be passed on the command line or placed in a configuration file called xroar.conf. xroar.conf is read first, and any command line options then take precedence.
-Directives are listed in xroar.conf one per line, and the leading dashes may be omitted.
+Directives are listed in xroar.conf one per line.

-The installation and compilation sections above list good default locations for
+Installation and Compilation list good default locations for

 xroar.conf, but it is actually searched for in a list of directories.